TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 After the payment is made the quantity of products available on stock should be immediately updated, which means that the number of units sold in the recent transaction should be subtracted.

+Products quantity before making a sale.

+![Manual testing](documentation/testing/add_to_basket02.jpg)

+Products in the shopping basket.

+![Manual testing](documentation/testing/update_basket01.jpg)

+Products quantity after the sale is finished.

+![Manual testing](documentation/testing/checkout05.jpg)

 Note.
 The number of units available on stock is updated after the payment is made.
 Not after the product is added to the basket.

-![Manual testing](documentation/testing/add_to_basket02.jpg)

-![Manual testing](documentation/testing/update_basket01.jpg)

-![Manual testing](documentation/testing/checkout05.jpg)